RomanPlusPlus/The-Open-Standard-of-Evidence-Based-Cryonics/README.md

 ### Part one.

-* Cryonics organizations must not discriminate against clients.
+* **Cryonics organizations must not discriminate against clients**.
 The medical model of cryonics as an emergency room where all comers able to meet the publicly specified requirements of the organization are well and equally treated regardless of age, religion, politics, criminal history, gender, sexual orientation, community influence or celebrity will be employed.
 “Equally” is understood to mean here that all clients will receive the same minimum standards of care set out as being available upon meeting the specified minimum requirements of the organization.
 It does not imply that higher standards of care may not be paid for by clients able to afford them.
 However, it does mean that if such higher standards are offered or are available for an added fee or other considerations, that all clients shall be apprised of the availability of such non-standard services as soon as such options are made available.

-* Quality control measures which provide feedback about the nature and effectiveness of all of the organization’s procedures will be publicly disclosed in an open and timely fashion.
+* **Quality control measures which provide feedback about the nature and effectiveness of all of the organization’s procedures will be publicly disclosed in an open and timely fashion**.
 This is understood to include not only medical, cryobiological, patient care, or other technical and scientific procedures, but also financial, administrative and business procedures as well.
 Both classes of disclosure, technical and administrative will be discussed in some detail below.
 Please bear in mind that while this discussion will be considerably detailed, it is not intended to be exhaustive.
 Nor should it be.
 The clear message of this point is that a culture of openness and accountability is perhaps the most important ingredient to the long-term success of any cryonics organization or, for that matter, or any high quality medical institution.